shivpathak/wikimedia/README.md

 **password:** wikimedia@123

+**Note:**
-**Note:** Not all features might be available as all php extensions are not installed in container:)
+- Not all features might be available as all php extensions are not installed in container:)

+- Tested on kubernetes 1.16+ and minikube version v1.13.0 with docker engine version 19.03.12

 ## Helm uninstall